MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-capacity-manage.md

 # Managing Premium capacities

 Managing Power BI Premium involves creating, managing, and monitoring Premium capacities.
+This article provides an overview of capacities; see [Configure and manage capacities](service-admin-premium-manage.md) for step-by-step instructions.

 ## Creating and managing capacities